Hello1024/104-Home/3dprint.md

 When you're ready to go, click the print button in Cura and it should go (after a few mins of warming up).

-If the machine screws up, you can turn it off with the power switch (right on the back, left side), or the emergency stop button at the above link.
+If the machine screws up, you can turn it off with the power switch, or the emergency stop button at the above link.

 If something breaks and you can't fix it, ask on the house group and someone will be around to ask.
 It is fairly robust and anyway every part can be replaced for not much money, so don't worry about doing the wrong thing.